 Step-by-Step Guide to Password Protecting a Wix Page

 Protecting sensitive or private content on your Wix website is essential for maintaining security and controlling access.
-With Wix's built-in password protection feature, you can easily restrict page access on Wix to only authorized individuals - without any coding or third-party tools.
+With Wix's built-in password protection feature, you can restrict page access on Wix to only authorized individuals, without any coding or third-party tools.

 Step 1: Click the 'Pages' Icon on the Wix Editor Menu

-Once you've opened your chosen Wix website, look for the 'Pages' icon on the upper left-hand side of the screen.
+Once you have opened your chosen Wix website, look for the 'Pages' icon on the upper left-hand side of the screen.
 It looks like a paper with 2 horizontal lines in the middle.
 Click on it and it will display a list of all the pages on your site.

 Step 2: Click the 'More Actions' Icon on Your Chosen Page